Electronic vs Digital Signature: Critical Differences You Need to Know

 Core Components of PKI

-- Trusted entities that issue digital certificates to users and organizations.
+- Certificate Authority (CA): Trusted entities that issue digital certificates to users and organizations.

 - Example: DigiCert, Entrust, and Sectigo.

-- Verifies the identity of users before a certificate is issued.
+- Registration Authority (RA): Verifies the identity of the sender before a certificate is issued.

-- Act as electronic credentials linking a signer’s identity to their cryptographic keys.
+- Digital Certificates: Act as electronic credentials linking a signer’s identity to their cryptographic keys.

 - Include details like the signer’s name, certificate validity period, and the issuing CA.

-- Private Key: Kept secret and used for signing.
+- Cryptographic Keys: Private Key: Kept secret and used for signing.

 - Public Key: Shared publicly for signature verification.